shinji257/lolisafe/README.md

 This fork is the one being used at [https://safe.fiery.me](https://safe.fiery.me).
 If you are looking for the original, head to [WeebDev/lolisafe](https://github.com/WeebDev/lolisafe).

-If you want to use an existing lolisafe v3 database with this fork, copy over `database/db` from your previous installation, then run `node ./database/migration.js` (or `yarn migrate`) at least once to create the new columns introduced in this fork (don't forget to make a backup).
+If you want to use an existing lolisafe v3 database with this fork, copy over `database/db` file from your previous installation, then run `yarn migrate` at least once to create the new database columns introduced in this fork (don't forget to make a backup).

-> **Said migration script is NOT COMPATIBLE with chibisafe (lolisafe v4/rewrite).**
+> **Said migration script is NOT COMPATIBLE with chibisafe (a.k.a lolisafe v4/rewrite).**

 Configuration file of lolisafe v3 (`config.js`) is also NOT fully compatible with this fork.
 There are some options that had been renamed and/or restructured.
 Please make sure your config matches the sample in `config.sample.js` before starting.